-Katy’s learned so much from having to do a little bit of everything but makes a big effort to reach out and support others in the freelance community too.
-Back when she was in Manchester, she’d even set up a group so that freelancers who were missing the Friday-vibe you can get in an office, could meet up in person on Friday afternoons.
+Katy’s learned so much from having to do a little bit of everything, but makes a big effort to reach out and support others in the freelance community too.
+Back when she was in Manchester, she’d even set up a group so that freelancers who were missing the Friday-vibe you get in an office could meet up in person on Friday afternoons.

 In fact, when asked about the three biggest challenges she’s faced, the first one is isolation:

 I actually thought I'd really enjoy running my business, working from home all by myself.